jamestalton/koa-mongo-router/README.md

 ## Get Or Replace An Item

-Get or replace an item
+Get or replace an item.

 |      Request | Parameters                 |
 | -----------: | -------------------------- |